Are Grocery Coupons a Waste of Time?

 Kids and Coupons Don’t Mix

-If you have small children at home, you have very limited shopping time before they start climbing out of the cart and tackling pyramids of cereal boxes.
-Who has time for:
+If you’re like me, you have very limited shopping time before your kids start climbing out of the cart and tackling pyramids of cereal boxes.
+I realized I just didn’t have the time for:

 • checking the list for detailed product specifications

-• finding the right product on the shelf in the right size (they never work unless you get the 8.7 oz tube of Colgate whitening gel with flouride AND tartar control)
+• finding the right product on the shelf in the right size (the coupon never works unless I get the 8.7 oz tube of Colgate whitening gel with flouride and tartar control)

-• tracking down a manager when the product is out to ask for a substitute (because by then you’re already invested), and finally,
+• tracking down a manager when the product is out to ask for a substitute (because by then I’m already invested), and finally,

 • remembering to give the dang coupons to the cashier